syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 ## Sharpen

-Sharpen is used to enhances the clarity and definition of edges and details in the image.
-The value of sharpen effect ranges from 0 to 6 and the default value is 0.
+Sharpen enhances the clarity and definition of edges and details in the image.
+The value of the sharpen effect ranges from 0 to 6, and the default value is 0.

 {% highlight C# %}